 Background: I graduated from Cornell University in 1997 with a PhD in Applied Linguistics and a minor in Cognitive Studies.
 I have held positions at University of Minnesota, Penn State University, and University of Texas-Austin.
 I was also a faculty member in the former Department of Hispanic Studies at Rice University from 2000 to 2006.
 From 2006 to 2013, I was the director of the Language Program in Spanish and Portuguese at University of Texas-Austin, one of the largest language programs in the US.

 Research: As a faculty member in the Department of Spanish, Portuguese and Latin American Studies at Rice University, I conduct research in a number of areas associated with the field of second language acquisition/development.
 As Director of Research at the Center for Languages & Intercultural Communication (CLIC), I work with the postdoctoral fellows at the center on a number of topics related to Interactional Competence, Language Testing, and other areas central to research on L2 acquisition and teaching.
 Currently, I am on the Editorial Board of the peer-reviewed journals Language@Internet and Journal of Spanish Language Teaching, and on the International Advisory Bo

 - Semantic and pragmatic correlates of temporality in second language (L2) acquisition (e.g., morphological, syntactic and discursive knowledge of tense and aspect).
 This topic is covered by five books published by John Benjamins (2000, 2002, 2005), Bloomsbury Press (2008), de Gruyter (2013) and several articles in various professional journals and book chapters in refereed books.

 - Second language learning/teaching among adult learners.
-These topics are presented in an upcoming book to be published by Routledge titled Teaching and Testing Interactional Competence: Bridging theory and practice and two books published by Georgetown University Press in 2003 and in 2006 as well as several refereed articles.
+These topics are presented in two books published by Georgetown University Press in 2003 and in 2006, an upcoming book to be published by Routledge titled Teaching and Testing Interactional Competence: Bridging theory and practice, a forthcoming special issue of the journal Study Abroad Research in Second Language Acquisition, and several refereed articles.
 I am also the author of a Spanish first year textbook, Conectándonos, published by Kendall-Hunt.

 - Bilingualism and multilingualism with a focus on social and political views on multilingualism and on bilingual education in the US.
 This is a topic covered by a book published by Multilingual Matters (2009).